This post was originally published on August 16, 2016, and updated on July 1, 2019.

 There are a few simple verbal skills that can guide your initial work as a beginning therapist; mastering these is a much better use of your time than worrying about using a theory perfectly or finding the right intervention.
-These skills are necessary for conducting successful therapy, because they establish a firm foundation for having therapeutic conversations, and they will help you in the moment with clients.
-These 5 skills are: summarizing, attending, interrupting, empathizing, and reflecting from an "I" position.
+These skills are necessary for conducting successful therapy, because they establish a firm foundation for having therapeutic conversations, and they will help you in the moment with clients; they include: summarizing, attending, interrupting, empathizing, and reflecting from an "I" position.

 Summarizing is re-stating, in your own words, the therapeutically significant points a client has made during a brief period of time.
 Summarizing is not merely paraphrasing; it involves sifting through the information, so that when you relay it, you are highlighting information that is useful for the session, or the overall therapeutic goals.
 Summarizing helps the client feel heard and allows the therapist to prioritize therapeutic information (process over content).